The azure

 Multiple Secret Providers are available for the Azure extension:

-- If you need to define different secrets for different storage accounts you can use the
+- If you need to define different secrets for different storage accounts, use the

 SCOPE